RobertTalbert/calculus/assessments/aep/aep2.md

 AEPs are graded using the "EMRN" rubric found in the syllabus. **A grade of E or M requires all of the following to be met:**

+- There must be a working link that can be used to go to the source of the data. **Writeups with a non-functioning link in question 1 will be automatically graded "N".
+Please check to make sure the link works before submitting.**
+- The data must satisfy the four criteria given in the "Setup" section.
+- There must be a working link to your Google Spreadshseet containing the data set, and the data must be formatted as described above.
+As with the link to the source data,  **writeups with a non-functioning link in question 1 will be automatically graded "N".
+Please check to make sure the link works before submitting.**
+- All first and second derivative values must be correct in the table.
+- All other calculations are correct and the reasoning is clearly and carefully explained.

 ## Submitting your work